 - How much should you contribute?
-In 2020, the IRS limit for contributions to a 401(k) or 403(b) retirement (if under age 50) is $19,500.
-In the vast majority of situations, maxing this out should be the goal.
-Although there are some situations where it isn’t a good idea to contribute the maximum about to a 401(k) or 403(b) plan, most high-income individuals will need to save above and beyond the IRS limits to maintain their lifestyle in retirement.
+In 2020 and 2021, the IRS limits for contributions to a 401(k) or 403(b) retirement (if under age 50) is $19,500.
+In most situations, maxing this out should be the goal.
+Although sometimes it isn’t a good idea to contribute the maximum about to a 401(k), most high-income individuals need to save above IRS limits to maintain their lifestyle in retirement.

 - Should you use a Roth 401(k) if offered?
 Some 401(k) plans offer a Roth component.
 This allows participants a way to diversify their retirement savings with after-tax contributions, which can then grow tax-free if certain conditions are met.
 A Roth 401(k) could be advantageous while tax rates are low (currently scheduled to sunset in 2025); however, unless it’s part of an ongoing tax diversification strategy, it may not be worth it.